PlaidCloud/website/content/en/docs/tasks/access-application-cluster/ingress-minikube.md

 {{< include "task-tutorial-prereqs.md" >}} {{< version-check >}}
-If you are using an older Kubernetes version, switch to the documentation for that version.
+If you are using an older PlaidCloud version, switch to the documentation for that version.